recordbreakersorg/arb-util/README.md

 Trimmed compilation uses to take less than a minute on similar projects, but the JSON package seems not to work well with juliac.jl, still looking for a fix...

+### Once installed

+Go to your project root(make sure to commit to prevent any loss...
+Crashes are still possible and not well handled.), then run `arb-util`.

+Then just code, to add a translation simply prepend any string literal in a `.dart` source file in lib/, save and wait 8secs, arb-util's log will alert you it noticed the change and the arb files will be updated.
+If you use `neovim` like me you just need to focus another buffer or window before returning so as not to overwrite the changes.

 ## To implement

 - Add config file.